galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 - Evaluate the differential splicing in specific genes
 time_estimation: 3H
 key_points:
-- Before start analyzing RNA-seq data, it is important to evaluate the quality of the samples by using RSeQC.
+- Before starting RNA-seq data analysis, it is important to evaluate the quality of the samples by using RSeQC.
-- StringTie can be used for gene isoform quantification and isoform switch analysis.
+- StringTie is a powerfull tool for gene isoform quantification and isoform switch analysis.
 - IsoformSwitchAnalyzeR allows to evaluate the statistical significance of isoform switch events in different conditions.

-contributors:
+contributions:
+  authorship:
     - gallardoalba
     - lldelisle
-editors:
+  editing:
     - pavanvidem
 ---

 # Introduction